Master of Public Administration Program

 You may also collaborate with a PA faculty member to take an independent study in an area of mutual interest which will count as an elective.
 This is at the sole discretion of the faculty member.

-The MPA program has three concentrations—Cybersecurity, Leadership and Public Financial Management.
+The MPA program has three concentrations—Cybersecurity Concentration, Concentration in Leadership and Concentration in Public Financial Management.
 If you choose to do a concentration, your three electives will be specified in those areas.
 Please consult the appropriate webpage.

 |Course Description||Course Description|